Lavinia225/the-story-tavern/README.md

 ## Setup
 This project is built with Ruby on Rails (2.7.4), Reactjs, and Postgresql 12.
-Please make sure To start this up after download install/start up postgresql 12 and then in your backend terminal:
+Please make sure to install and start up postgresql 12 and then in your backend terminal:

 - bundle install
 - rake db:migrate (and optionally in the same line db:seed)